bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-checkbox.md

 ### Individual checkbox switch style

-A single checkbox can be rendered with a switch appearance by setting the prop switch to true
+A single checkbox can be rendered with a switch appearance by setting the prop switch to true.

 <HighlightCard>
   <b-form-checkbox v-model="switchChecked" switch>Switch Checkbox <strong>(Checked: {{ switchChecked }})</strong></b-form-checkbox>